hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 We all have our Tower, our epic quest.
 You are part of mine, gunslinger.

 One grows fond of every character and story that tells.
-Each tale casts a universe into existance, each one takes a peace of you, it feeds from your imagination until it is alive.
+Each tale casts a universe into existence, each one takes a peace of you, it feeds from your imagination until it is alive.
 This process is a wonderful mystery and an exhausting task.

-It's all in my mind, hunting me until I write it into existance.
+It's all in my mind, hunting me until I write it down, until it is born.
 You, this tower, everything...

-All roads are different, because all towers are different.
 I've put you through difficult situations, tried to stop you, time and time again, but you stayed on track in your crusade.
 I made you that way, Roland.
 Your road to the Tower is paved in blood.
 Mine is paved in ink.
-Yet we both had to walk it together.
+All roads are different, because all towers are different.
+Yet we both had to walk them together.

 We know it demands a lot of sacrifice, it might even mean our end, yet it is our duty to keep going on, for that we are destined to find it and climb it's